freqtrade/freqtrade/docs/docker_quickstart.md

 Advanced users may edit the docker-compose file further to include all possible options or arguments.

-All possible freqtrade arguments will be available by running `docker-compose run --rm freqtrade <command> <optional arguments>`.
+All freqtrade arguments will be available by running `docker-compose run --rm freqtrade <command> <optional arguments>`.

 !!!
 Note "`docker-compose run --rm`"
     Including `--rm` will remove the container after completion, and is highly recommended for all modes except trading mode (running with `freqtrade trade` command).